-Silsoe Aid for Appropriate Development, or SAFAD, is a British charity run by students at Cranfield University.
-SAFAD has sent over 340 Cranfield graduates to almost 40 different countries in the developing world since 1969.
-Each year, student volunteers work with local organisations to help provide training and expertise in areas such as water, soil and environmental sciences, engineering, management and health.
+Silsoe Aid for Appropriate Development (SAFAD) is a British charity run by students of Cranfield University.
+Since 1969, SAFAD has sent over 340 graduate and post-graduate volunteers to almost 40 different countries in the developing world.
+The volunteers work with local organisations on existing and new projects.
+They provide technical assistance and expertise, and receive field experience in return.
+It is an opportunity for very specific and practical education to be put to work to help those in need.
+Every SAFAD volunteer has been a Cranfield graduate or post-graduate students in various disciplines such as water, soil and environmental sciences, engineering, management and health.

 SAFAD volunteers are able to offer skills in six key areas of development.
 They are:

 As one of the largest areas of SAFAD’s work, our involvement in water is diverse and extensive.
 Volunteers plan, design and implement water supplies.
 They assist in user-group capacity building, enabling communities to operate and maintain existing networks.
 Volunteers also work in the construction and implementation of appropriate sanitation systems in rural and urban populations, and hygiene promotion techniques to ensure health benefits.

 Volunteers’ expertise in water for the environment and natural resource management allows us to offer a range of projects encouraging agroforestry development.